gopro/facets-overview-spark/README.md

 * todo: add maven depedency usage
 * todo : add code to package to update to maven repository
-* todo: add code to show how to use jupyter notebook
-* todo: add code to show how to use it in Javascripts

 ## Usage Smaples